 During the first year in the program, students examine their articulated POP to identify underlying causes and associated factors.
 During the second year of the program, students develop a potential solution, such as an intervention or policy change, and a plan to study the implementation of this intervention as well as proximal outcomes.
 Students will demonstrate mastery of first- and second-year competencies through written and oral comprehensive assessments, which will serve as indicators of readiness for conducting their applied research.
 Students will then evaluate the effectiveness of this solution as their Applied Dissertation (Year 3).
 Although somewhat different from a traditional dissertation in its completion and focus, students are nevertheless expected to demonstrate mastery of the relevant literature, to obtain extant and/or collect additional data, and to interpret the results in light of previous studies.
 The dissertation will be presented at a final oral defense before the student's Dissertation Advisory Committee.

 Typically, students will complete three years of coursework and independent research concurrently.
-It is possible that some students may need more than three years to complete their research, in which case they will be required to enroll in at least one credit hour per semester after completion of the required 90 credit hours.
+It is possible that some students may need more than three years to complete their research, in which case they will be required to enroll in at least one credit hour per semester after completion of the required 90 credit hours unless they choose to apply and be accepted for Non-resident status.